enriquearandajr/Brain-DJ-Interface-Remixed/README.md

 https://www.notion.so/decoded-brain/Brain-DJ-Interface-BDJI-32be37a75f4180ffaac9fbb3034954ab?source=copy_link

 ## data :
-Contains raw and processed data folders
+Data files from the project, contains raw and processed data folders

 ## media :
 Contains the Demo and pictures of the project